 The importance of prenatal care

-When woman must have a prenatal care appointment?
+When should you have your first prenatal care appointment?

-Once a woman knows that she is pregnant, she should make an appointment to see a doctor, he will ask you several questions, including details about:
+Once a woman knows she is pregnant, she should make an appointment to see her doctor.
+The doctor will ask you several questions, including details about:

-- Use medications including prescription and over-the-counter medications or supplements.
+- Medications usage including prescription and over-the-counter medications or supplements.

-- Lifestyle including tobacco, alcohol and caffeine use.
+- Lifestyle habits including tobacco, alcohol and caffeine use.

-- Changes occur in the breasts, especially during the first period of pregnancy, as the mother feels hydrates in them as they grow in size and become more rigid, the area around the nipple becomes darker.
+- Breast changes, especially during the first trimester the mother to be feels they are painful and congested.
+They grow become rigid and the area around the nipple becomes darker.

-- The cervix turns to blue, where the color tends to be bluish pink, as a result of the interruption of blood in the blood vessels in it.
+- The cervix turns bluish where the normal color tends to be bluish pink this is due to the increased blood flow to the entire pelvic area.

 - Frequent urination as a result of the pressure of the uterus on the base of the bladder below it.

-- Dark spots appear in the face in some pregnant women and a dark line appears in the middle of the abdomen.
+- Skin discoloration and dark spots in various degrees may appear mainly in the face and in the middle in the middle of the abdomen.

-It is a prenatal follow during which a sample of placental synovial is taken for testing.
-The sample can be taken through the cervix or abdominal wall, it appears if the baby has pathological pigmentation condition such as Down syndrome or a pathological genetic condition and provide the doctor about the baby’s health.
+It is a prenatal test where a sample of placental chorionic villus is taken for testing.
+The sample can be taken through the cervix or abdominal wall.
+This sample is genetically tested for an array of genetic diseases.

 The purpose of prenatal checkup